alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-kathir/2023-07-12-tafsir-surah-al-ankabut-8.md

 ---
 layout: post
 published: true
-title: "Tafsir Surat Al-Ankabut Ayat 8"
+title: Tafsir Surat Al-Ankabut Ayat 8
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Tafsir Ibn Kathir 6/264-265"
+source: Tafsir Ibn Kathir 6/264-265
-hijri: "Dhul-Hijjah 24, 1444"
+hijri: '1444-12-24'
-tags: [ibn-kathir]
+tags:
+- ibn-kathir
 lang: en
 translation: false
-category: [quran]
+category:
+- quran
-summary: "And We have enjoined on man to be good and dutiful to his parents; but if they strive to make you join with Me (in worship) anything (as a partner) of which you have no knowledge, then obey them not."
+summary: And We have enjoined on man to be good and dutiful to his parents; but if they strive to make you join with Me (in worship) anything (as a partner) of which you have no knowledge, then obey them not.
 muftis:
   shaykh:
   - name: Ibn Kathir
     url: /biography/kathir/
 ---

 **“And We have enjoined on man to be good and dutiful to his parents; but if they strive to make you join with Me (in worship) anything (as a partner) of which you have no knowledge, then obey them not.
 Unto Me is your return and I shall tell you what you used to do”** [Al-‘Ankabut :8]